-When any animal gets pregnant, their diet tends to change, and chameleons are no different.
+When any animal gets pregnant, its diet changes, and chameleons are no different.

-Your pregnant chameleon will require extra care as this is a time when her immune system will be weakened, she will become thinner, and she will be more vulnerable to diseases.
+Your pregnant chameleon will require extra care as this is when her immune system will be weakened, she will become thinner, and she will be more vulnerable to diseases.

-As we already discussed, it is important to have a proper place for her to lay her eggs.
+As we already discussed, it is important to have a proper place to lay her eggs.